kishlay11-kr/Book-Recommender-System/README.md

+📚 Book Recommender System

-💻 Book Recommender System – A collaborative filtering-based web application that recommends books to users based on their ratings and preferences.
+Book Recommender System is a collaborative filtering-based web application that recommends books to users based on their ratings and preferences.
+Users receive personalized suggestions by analyzing their past interactions and similarities with other users.

-🔧 Features:
+🔧 Features

-End-to-end pipeline including Exploratory Data Analysis (EDA) for understanding user and book behavior.
-Collaborative filtering model to predict and recommend books.
-Interactive web interface built with Flask.
-Deployed as a web service on Render.
+The project follows an end-to-end pipeline starting with Exploratory Data Analysis (EDA) to understand user behavior, book popularity, and rating patterns.
+It then builds a collaborative filtering model to predict and recommend books accurately.
+An interactive web interface is developed using Flask, allowing users to explore book recommendations in real time.

-🛠️ Technologies Used:
+🛠️ Technologies Used

-Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, Jupyter Notebook, Flask, Render
+This project leverages Python, Pandas, NumPy, Scikit-learn, Matplotlib, and Seaborn for data analysis and modeling.
+Jupyter Notebook is used for building the ML pipeline, while Flask and Render handle web deployment for public access.

-🚀 Demo:
+🚀 Demo

-🖥️ Check out the live app: https://books-recommender-system-kishlay.onrender.com
+Check out the live application here: https://books-recommender-system-kishlay.onrender.com